 Tips and Stuff :

 Don't overfill your ice cream maker.
 The mixture will "grow," so leave at least ½ " at the top of the maker.

 If your peaches are particularly juicy you may not have to wait 2 hours for the syrup.
 There should be at least a cup of juice from the macerated peaches.

-I will puree the chilled peaches next time, so they'll blend into the ice cream better.
+Pureeing the chilled peaches if you want them to blend into the ice cream better.